Trump continues lies about election and lashes out after N.Y. verdict in town hall

 After the New York decision, Trump called the verdict a "disgrace" and the "continuation of the greatest witch hunt of all time" from a "Trump-hating, Clinton-appointed judge" in a "Trump-hating area," where it would be "impossible," he claimed, to "get a fair trial."

-It's also the city where Trump was born, raised and spent the bulk of adult life.
+It's also the city where Trump was born, raised and spent the bulk of his adult life.

+Trump vowed an appeal, something he said he would do even before there was a verdict.

 This civil trial is not the only case against him.
 Trump is also facing a criminal indictment in New York stemming from hush-money payments to a porn actress, as well as three other criminal investigations related to his taking of classified documents from the White House to his home in Florida, his pressure campaign to overturn the results in Georgia and, of course, his role in the Jan.
 6 insurrection.